094459/q-developer-hands-on/workshop/building-our-app-part-1.md

 The application we want to build is a simple tool for collecting customer feedback.
 We are going to start by using Amazon Q Developer to help us define the data model for this application, providing various prompts that will help provide a good starting point of what we want our data model to look like.
 Once we have our data model, we can then start to create some code artefacts.

-Our data Model is a reflection of the User requirements of our application.
-For this simple customer feedback application, we might use the following to describe this.*Create a data model for a simple customer survey application.
-Users will log in using an email addresses.
-Users will be able to create new surveys, or update/delete existing surveys.
-Users can create multiple surveys.
-Surveys can have between 2 and 5 options.
-Once a Surveys is created, the End Users will be able to submit feedback.*
+A key pattern of working with AI coding assistants like Amazon Q Developer is to take some time to articulate what you want them to do.
+In this instance, we want Amazon Q Developer to create our data model.
+Rather than just make it up on the fly, we should take some time to think about how to formulate it.

 > **Optional Activity**
 >
 > Before we proceed, spend time discussing in groups how you would define the data model for a customer feedback application.
 Using the starting point above, how would you improve it?
 Is there anything missing?
 How would you make it more precise or make it easier to understand.
 >

+The data model is a reflection of the User requirements of the application.
+For this simple customer feedback application, we might use the following to describe this.

+> *Create a data model for a simple customer survey application.
+Users will log in using an email addresses.
+Users will be able to create new surveys, or update/delete existing surveys.
+Users can create multiple surveys.
+Surveys can have between 2 and 5 options.
+Once a Surveys is created, the End Users will be able to submit feedback.*

 ---